DrMarchand/drmarchands-library/protocol.md

-🎙️ Operators Manifest (Broadcast Scroll)
-This protocol serves as the Operators Manifest of the Cycle.
+🎙️ Operators Manifest — This protocol file IS the Broadcast Scroll of the Operator Cycle.

 ---
 title: "The Dr. Marchand Protocol"